kashi326/innoscripta/readme.md

 # EasyBreezyArticle Installation Guide

-This guide provides step-by-step instructions to help you set up an existing Vue.js and Laravel project on your local machine.
+This guide provides step-by-step instructions to help you set up an existing React and Laravel project on your local machine.
 Follow the instructions below to get started with these frameworks.

 ## Prerequisites